 In a lengthy post on Instagram, Victoria’s Secret model, Estelle Chen, noted, “You [Dolce & Gabbana] don’t love China, you love money," highlighting the brand’s popularity amongst Chinese buyers.

 For many designers, China’s booming economy makes it an attractive market for retailing luxury goods.
 So when selling techniques serve as a reflection of misinformation and a vital lack of understanding, it’s detrimental not only to the consumer’s well-being but also to the brand’s international esteem.
 It is in itself a form of diplomacy.

 Dolce & Gabbana may very well attest that their campaign was supposed to pay homage to China, using hashtags like #DGLovesChina and #DGTheGreatShow, but the response discredited any frivolous admiration.
 The Chinese audience felt the videos were mostly awkward and a mockery of their country.
-What has happened in this instance is an essential lesson for CEOs and business owners across the world.
-Cultural sensibility is critical when it comes down to maintaining any semblance of trust and integrity.
+What has happened in this instance is an essential lesson for CEOs and business owners across the world, for cultural sensibility is critical when it comes down to maintaining any semblance of trust and integrity.

-The debacle concerning Dolce & Gabbana almost seems to manifest this consciousness, as demonstrated by the celebrities who opted out of the show.
+The debacle concerning Dolce & Gabbana almost seems to manifest this consciousness, as demonstrated by the celebrities who opted out.

-It’ll be interesting to see how the brand may thrive in the wake of global disdain.
+It’ll be interesting to see how the brand will thrive in the wake of global disdain.